cracine79/slip-of-the-hand/README.md

 Currently the app only works for single words.
 It would be an interesting exercise to expand functionality so that the user could enter a phrase and receive SlotH phrases back.

 Currently the program does have the ability assume that a shift would result in a non-output key being striked, like [shift] or [CAPS LOCK].
 While it accurately returns these words, in the future it would be nice if the hands typed the shortened words with the accurate pattern as well.
 Currently the image gets glitchy when a shortened SlotH is returned,

+Another interesting exercise would be to expand functionality to allow the user to set the maximum slip distance.
+A greater slip distance would suggest more potential SlotHs for each word.
+This would almost certainly need to incorporate numbers into returns as well.

 There may also be a possibility for a game, where the computer gives the user a typed word, and asks the user to find the SlotH associated with the word by shifting one or both hands and retyping.